 Value Meaning STREAM_NORMAL_ATTRIBUTE 0x00000000 This backup stream has no special attributes.
-STREAM_CONTAINS_SECURITY 0x00000002 The backup stream contains security information.
+STREAM_CONTAINS_SECURITY 0x000000002 The backup stream contains security information.
 This attribute applies only to backup stream of type SECURITY_DATA.
 STREAM_SPARSE_ATTRIBUTE 0x00000008 The backup stream is part of a sparse file stream .
 This attribute applies only to backup stream of type DATA, ALTERNATE_DATA, and SPARSE_BLOCK.
+STREAM_CONTAINS_GHOSTED_FILE_EXTENTS 0x00000010 The backup stream contains ghosted extents.
+This attribute applies only to backup stream of type DATA.

-- Size (8 bytes): A 64-bit, unsigned integer that specifies the length of the data portion of the backup stream; this length MUST NOT include the length of the header.
+Size (8 bytes): A 64-bit, unsigned integer that specifies the length of the data portion of the backup stream; this length MUST NOT include the length of the header.
 The next backup stream within the NT backup file, if any, MUST start at Size + dwStreamNameSize bytes beyond the end of this WIN32_STREAM_ID structure.
-Note that the alternate stream name, whose size is dwStreamNameSize bytes, is part of the header for the purposes of calculating the position of the next WIN32_STREAM_ID structure. - dwStreamNameSize (4 bytes): A 32-bit, unsigned integer that specifies the length of the alternate stream name, in bytes.
+Note that the alternate stream name, whose size is dwStreamNameSize bytes, is part of the header for the purposes of calculating the position of the next WIN32_STREAM_ID structure.

+dwStreamNameSize (4 bytes): A 32-bit, unsigned integer that specifies the length of the alternate stream name, in bytes.
 The value of this field MUST be 0 for all dwStreamId values other than ALTERNATE_DATA.
-For StreamID ALTERNATE_DATA, the value of this field MUST be in the range 0-65536, and it MUST be an integral multiple of two. - cStreamName (variable): A Unicode string that specifies the name of the alternate stream.
+For StreamID ALTERNATE_DATA, the value of this field MUST be in the range 0-65536, and it MUST be an integral multiple of two.

+cStreamName (variable): A Unicode string that specifies the name of the alternate stream.
 This string MUST NOT be null-terminated.